 How to choose a proper design for a monogram?

 90% of success rests with a felicitous font.
 And minimalism is harmful here actually.
-GAP had done that mistake recently, trading an elegant font for simplified one.
+GAP had done that mistake recently, trading an elegant font for a simplified one.
 Simplification doesn’t mean dulling!

 A proper font defines most designing moves in your logo.
-For example, notches and ringlets in a font suggest vintage or retro style.
-And that move can stress origins of your company.
+For example, notches and ringlets in a font suggest a vintage or retro style.
+And that move can stress the origins of your company.
 You can even make people think that your company is rather old and reliable.

 Use some brand new and extraordinary types.
 Make letters more abstract, shorten or elongate them.
 All of the above leads to a unique monographic design.
 You can simply erase part of a letter, following Roger Federer’s example.
 He has placed his initials in a logo, and then simply erased part of both letters.
 However, the meaning is still clear.
 The point is to know when to stop.
-Don’t turn your logo into lines medley.
+Don’t turn your logo into a line medley.

 Monogram generator usage

 It’s hard to design a plausible monogram logo, possessing no designing skills and experience.
 That’s why it is more convenient to create a monogram free online.
 That surely would result in something worthy.